 After tomatoes, asparagus, watermelon, spinach and turnips was the one-word notation “plant.”

 Jackson dearly loved his wife, Anna.
 In his garden, he planted and picked flowers for her.
 Ever the military man, his garden was ordered and neat.

-In the Spring and Summer of 1859, Jackson wrote letters to Anna who sick and in New York for treatment.
-He loved to refer to her with romantic names and he often wrote about the garden...
+In the Spring and Summer of 1859, Jackson wrote letters to Anna, who was sick and in New York for treatment.
+He loved to refer to her with romantic names, and he often wrote about the garden...